jdoleary/Spellmasons/docs/TasksCurrent.md

 - idea: summoner spells like elden ring
     - they split your stats
 - enemy that debuffs blessings
+- juice: ultra badass spell should put in wide-screen black bars and take over the camera
+    - and he could crouch and gather enegery

 ## New Spell Ideas
 - Card: Mind Control (changes faction temporarily)